AAAI 2025FOUNDATION MODELS FOR BIOLOGICAL DISCOVERIES

 • 1-page position papers

-• 6-8-page papers for more detailed investigations
+• 6-8-page papers on more detailed investigations

 KEYNOTE SPEAKERS